-Dr. Keim chooses carefully which and when radiographs are taken.
+Dr. Keim and Dr. Burke choose carefully which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
 Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.
 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal.

-Intra oral cameras also enable our practice to save your images in our office computer to provide a permanent record of treatments.
+Intra-oral cameras also enable our practice to save your images in our office computer to provide a permanent record of treatments.
 These images can be printed for you, other specialists, and your lab or insurance companies.